truenas/documentation/content/TrueCommand/Reports/Creation.md

 ## Delete a Report

-Delete a report by clicking the trash can icon.
-Once a report has been deleted it isn't recoverable, it will have to be recreated if it is needed.
+Delete a report by clicking <i class="material-icons" aria-hidden="true" title="Delete">delete</i>. this will permenently delete the report but it it can be recreated as needed.